 - Double your typical estimated time when working for others.
 Better to under-promise and over-deliver, than over-promise and miss deadlines.

-- Learn to delegate!Delegating effectively requires the support of others who understand and honor this style and on whom you can rely to finish well.
+- Find others who focus on completing things and on whom you can rely to finish well.

 These are just a few ways to use your Perfectionist Plus time management style preference to create a more pleasing workflow experience.

-Once you identify your time management style preference you can begin to take steps to integrate more Flow Steps into your experience.
-Which Time Management Style Personality are you?
-Whether you’re a Hopper™, Hyper Focus™, Big Picture™, Perfectionist Plus™, Impulsive™, or a Cliff Hanger™ the Time & Space Style Inventory™ (TSSI™) helps you hone in on your time management style preferences and offers remedies and suggestions to help you manage priorities, attend to details, and take action.
+Once you identify your time management style preference you can integrate Flow Steps into your experience.
+There are 6 Organizing Style Personalities too. the Time & Space Style Inventory™ (TSSI™) helps you hone in on your time management style preferences and offers remedies and suggestions to help you manage priorities, attend to details, and take action.
 Learning more about your dominant time management style preferences, can help you make the most of your time, improve your track record, and assist you to take actions that increase natural time flow in your life.
 Consistently taking the Flow Steps that are congruent with your styles of dominance will help you successfully manage your decisions about time.

 EMBRACE your natural time management style!

 Make time work for you!
 Take the Time & Space Style Inventory™ and identify your time management and space organizing personality styles http://bit.ly/tssifree.
-Cena Block (sanespaces.com) specializes in helping moms design work on their own terms and build smart supportive systems that create time for living.
-A business coach and creator of the TSSI, Cena has collaborated with author Sunny Schlenger (suncoach.com) to develop the first online assessment for time management and organizing personality styles.
-The Time & Space Style Inventory™ is a tool that not only identifies natural behavioral styles but also enables you to use that information to create a personalized roadmap to manage your time and space.
-Find Sunny’s book: Flow Formula: A Guidebook to Wholeness and Harmony on Amazon.com.
+Cena Block (sanespaces.com) specializes in ADHD high performers and entrepreneurs design work on their own terms and create systems for living well.
+The Time & Space Style Inventory™ is an online assessment tool that not only identifies natural behavioral styles but also enables you to use that information to create a personalized roadmap to manage your time and space.